The number of solutions for random regular NAE-SAT: Introduction

-The random \textsc{nae-sat} graph has few short cycles, so almost all of the free components are \emph{trees}, and so their weights $z(\bm{T})$ can be evaluated recursively by the method of \emph{belief propagation} (\textsc{bp}).
-To implement this, we must replace variable spins by ``messages,'' which are indexed by the directed edges of the graph and so are more natural for tree recursions.
-The message $\msg_{v\to a}$ from variable $v$ to clause $a$ represents the state of $v$ ``in absence of $a$.''
-It is also necessary to introduce a richer alphabet of symbols for these messages, replacing $\set{\zro,\one,\free}$ with probability measures on $\set{\zro,\one}$ (where any non-degenerate measure will project to $\free$).
-Thus the message $\msg_{v\to a}$ represents the distribution at $v$ (within the cluster) in absence of clause $a$.
-The messages are related to one another via local consistency equations, which are precisely the \textsc{bp} equations.
-The configuration $\vec{\msg}$ encodes the same cluster as $\vec{x}$, with the key advantage that \emph{the cluster size can be readily deduced from $\vec{\msg}$, as a certain product of local functions.} For the cluster size raised to power $\lambda$, simply raise each local function to power $\lambda$.
-Thus the configurations $\vec{\msg}$ with $\lambda$-tilted weights form a \emph{spin system} (Markov random field), whose partition function is the quantity of interest \eqref{e:intro.Z.lambda}.
-The new spin system is sometimes termed the ``auxiliary model'' \cite[Ch.~19]{MR2518205}.
+Another key observation is that the random \textsc{nae-sat} graph has few short cycles, so almost all of the free components will be \bemph{trees}.
+As a result, their weights $z(\bm{T})$ can be evaluated recursively by \bemph{belief propagation} (\textsc{bp}), a well-known dynamic programming method (see e.g.\ \cite[Ch.~14]{MR2518205}).
+In the \textsc{rsb} heuristic framework, a cluster is represented by a vector $\vec{\msg}$ of ``messages,'' indexed by the directed edges of the \textsc{nae-sat} graph $\glit$.
+Informally, for a given cluster, and for any variable $v$ adjacent to any clause $a$, { where $\partial v$ denotes the neighboring clauses of $v$.
+Each message is a probability measure on $\set{\zro,\one}$, and the messages are related to one another via local consistency equations, which are known as the \textsc{bp} equations.
+A configuration $\vec{\msg}$ which satisfies all the local consistency equations is a \bemph{\textsc{bp} solution}.
+Thus a cluster $\clust$ can be encoded either by a frozen configuration $\ux$ or by a \textsc{bp} solution $\vec{\msg}$; the latter has the key advantage that \bemph{the size of $\clust$ can be easily read off from $\vec{\msg}$, as a certain product of local functions.} For the cluster size raised to power $\lambda$, simply raise each local function to power $\lambda$.
+Thus the configurations $\vec{\msg}$ with $\lambda$-tilted weights form a \bemph{spin system} (Markov random field), whose partition function is the quantity of interest \eqref{e:intro.Z.lambda}.
+This new spin system is sometimes termed the ``auxiliary model'' (e.g.\ \cite[Ch.~19]{MR2518205}).